 It is important to have a clear idea about how different scorecards support each other.
 You can learn more about the ways to do this in the “Cascading/Alignment” article.

 In terms of software automation in the educational domain we see a positive trend.
 Many universities started using professional software for the purpose of building strategy maps and tracking KPIs.
 Among our users, we see more universities from Asia, Latin America and the Middle East.

-If you are an education professional, then we invite you to try BSC Designer software (both its Online and Desktop versions) for free during a 30-day trial period.
+If you are an education professional, then we invite you to sign-up with a free plan at BSC Designer Online.

 To make your start easier, we suggest for you to use the University Scorecard template (with strategy map and KPIs) that was discussed in this article and that is publicly available (see the links in the end of the article).

 BSC Designer team is interested in learning your story, feel free to share your findings in the comments.